Translate

 “Voices.”

-“Maybe we shouldn’t,” Alice whispered, but Mark was already reaching for the knob.
+“Maybe we shouldn’t,” Alice said anxiously, but Mark was already reaching for the knob.

-The door creaked open, revealing a long, narrow hallway lined with portraits.
-The faces in the paintings were unfamiliar, but they all had the same distant, sorrowful look.
+The door creaked open, revealing a long, narrow hallway lined with paintings of unfamiliar faces, all carrying the same distant, sorrowful look.
 At the end of the hallway, there was another door, slightly ajar.

 Mark stepped forward.
 “We have to see where this goes.”

-They walked together, their footsteps echoing unnaturally in the silence.
+They walked together.
 The air grew colder as they approached the door at the end, and with each step, Alice felt a growing sense of dread.

 When they reached the door, Mark pushed it open.

 Inside was a bedroom.
 The bed was neatly made, the curtains drawn.
-But the most unsettling thing was the photograph on the nightstand — a picture of Alice and Mark, standing in front of the house, smiling brightly as if it were taken just yesterday.
+But the most unsettling thing was the photograph on the nightstand—a picture of Alice and Mark, standing in front of the house, as if it were taken recently.
 Only… they had never taken such a photo.

 Mark turned to Alice, his face drained of colour.
 “We have to leave.”

-But as they rushed toward the door, the hallway beyond shifted.
-The path they had taken was gone, replaced by more doors, more rooms, all leading deeper into the house.
+But as they rushed towards the door, the hallway beyond shifted.
+The corridor they had come from was gone—replaced by a room of doors, leading to more rooms, all leading deeper into the house.

-Slowly, they began to realise the truth: the house wasn’t just expanding.
+Slowly, they had begun to realise the truth: the house wasn’t just expanding.
 It was pulling them in deeper, further from the outside world, absorbing them into its bowels.

 After such a long fast, the house had finally received another meal.